 Dealing with Erectile Problems

 If you’re experiencing any of these erectile functional problems, you’ll need help in order to regain your ability to achieve and maintain fully rigid erections.
-One way you can do that is by taking Malegenix, an excellent male sex enhancement supplement that can help you get rid of erectile dysfunction.
+One way you can do that is by taking an excellent all-natural male sex enhancement supplement that can help you get rid of erectile dysfunction.

 Tongkat Ali, for example, is great for men who are having problems maintaining strong erections.
 That’s because Tongkat Ali works by preventing the contraction of your corpus cavernosa smooth muscles.
 This means that those smooth muscles will stay relaxed, allowing more blood to flow through your penile arteries into your corpus cavernosa.

-In addition, Malegenix also contains Tribulus terrestris, another herb that’s also widely known for its pro-erectile effects.
+In addition, it also contains Tribulus terrestris, another herb that’s also widely known for its pro-erectile effects.
 Tribulus terrestris can also help increase your testosterone levels and improve your sexual desire.
 Moreover, Tribulus terrestris can also enhance your fertility by promoting sperm production and improving your sperm motility.